hendrikniemann/purescript-graphql/docs/getting_started.md

 import GraphQL (graphql)
 ```

-We can now execute GraphQL queries using this function!
+We can now execute the example query using this function.

 ```purescript
 graphql schema "{ hello }" Map.empty Nothing (pure unit)